 HeirsAn "heir" is any person, including the surviving spouse, who is entitled, by intestate succession, to the property of a decedent.
 Sec.
 62-1-201(20).

 ModificationsA will, or any part thereof, maybe revoked by the creation of a new will which revokes the old will or part expressly or by inconsistency.
-A will or a provision therein may also be revoked by burning, tearing, canceling, obliterating or destroying it with the intent and purpose of revoking it.
+A will or a provision therein may also be revoked by burning, tearing, canceling, obliterating or destroying it with the intent and purpose of revoking it or by another person in the testator's presence and their direction.
 Sec.
 62-2-506.

 If after creating a will the testator is divorced or the marriage annulled, the divorce or annulment revokes any disposition or appointment of property including beneficial interests made to the spouse.
 Property prevented from passing to a spouse because of revocation by divorce or annulment passes as if the spouse failed to survive the decedent.
 If provisions are revoked solely because of a divorce or annulment, they are revived by remarriage.
 Sec.
 62-2-507.

 Admission to ProbateTo acquire the power and liabilities of a personal representative, a person must be appointed by the court and be issued letters.
 Administration of an estate is commenced by the issuance of letters.
 Sec.
 62-3-103.